oktadev/okta-spring-security-test-example/README.md

 cd api-gateway
 ```

-With OktaCLI, register for a free developer account:
+Using the [Okta CLI](https://cli.okta.com/), register for a free developer account:

 ```shell
 okta register
 ```

 Provide the required information.
-Once you complete the registration, create a client application with the following command:
+Once you complete the registration, create an OIDC application with the following command:

 ```shell
 okta apps create
 ```

 You will be prompted to select the following options:

 - Application name: api-gateway